jasmaa/jasmaa.github.io/_posts/2025-06-08-single-user-mastodon.md

 tags: mastodon hardware self-hosting
 ---

-I've been self-hosting a single-user Mastodon instance at for some time now.
+I've been self-hosting a single-user Mastodon instance for some time now.
 I figured it's probably time to write up my experience setting it up so I can share my experiences with the rest of the world (and so I can also have it documented somewhere once I inevitably forget how I did do it).

 ## Dude, Where’s My Pi?